LispCookbook/cl-cookbook/hashes.md

 ##Deleting from a Hash Table

-Use [`REMHASH`](http://www.lispworks.com/documentation/HyperSpec/Body/f_remhas.htm) to delete a hash entry.
-Both the key and its associated value will be removed from the hash table.
-REMHASH returns T if there was such an entry, NIL otherwise.
+Use [`remhash`](http://www.lispworks.com/documentation/HyperSpec/Body/f_remhas.htm) to delete a hash entry.
+Both the key and its associated value will be removed from the hash table. `remhash` returns T if there was such an entry, NIL otherwise.

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))